Technologies (updated

 of Cambridge staff and technicians, and through the expert advice of the Manager

-we acquired and assembled a SONY Color Film Chain Adaptor, and ingenious device
+we acquired and re-assembled a SONY Color Film Chain Adaptor, a device

 containing a sequence of mirrors which facilitates digitisation of 8mm and

 16mm film.
-The film is projected through the Film Chain Adaptor, recorded with
+The film was projected through the Film Chain Adaptor, recorded with

 a 3-chip SONY digital camcorder onto 3-hour DVCam tapes using a DVCam recording